jeremy-rifkin/mandelbrot-orbits/README_latex.md

 There's something cool about the threshold method: The produced image does have have some value in describing the "shape" of orbit trajectories.
 Darker color = more points/arms in the star/spiral drawn by plotting the trajectory.
 Not what I was trying to produce but still a cool result.
+I've explored this discovery more [here][0].

 ![](photos/etc/orbit.png)
-Graphic from [this][2] tool.
+Graphic from [this][1] tool.

 With both of these methods there is a lot of room for stuff to fall apart.
 They're both a little hacky and susceptible to noise and flawed heuristics.

 ## The Solution

-Nearly everything I've learned about the dynamics here is from a [lecture by Professor Benedetto][1] in 2014.
+Nearly everything I've learned about the dynamics here is from a [lecture by Professor Benedetto][2] in 2014.
 Huge thanks to him for making his slides available online.

 TL;DR: There's actually a straightforward algorithm for figuring out the period of a point $c$ in